wjosephmark/centric-api-connection/README.md

 * It expects the desired endpoint passed as a string. ex: 'skus' or 'category1s'
 * It returns an object containing the response's data.
 * The needed headers are token (the token obtained in the generateCentricToken function) and cookie (the same used in the generateCentricToken, obtained from centric)

+## handler
+* This function manages the order in which other functions are called.
+* The endpoint variable is expected to be a string and is passed to the sendCentricRequest function.